This article will cover the fair value and share price valuations on Capdesk and how exactly they are used when exporting the SBP report.

 - The fair value is an estimate of the current market value and can be calculated using several formulas.
 Capdesk currently only supports Merton extended Black-Scholes formula to support continuous dividend yield as well as the Black-Scholes model without dividend yield.

 - Once you have filled these fields with the correct inputs, they will then link with the option grants using the grant date and the valuation date.
 The valuation is then calculated by the exercise price of the grant and the time to mature, when the report is ordered.

 3. How to export the SBP report

 - Now that you have added the valuations, you can export the report.
-To do so, navigate to the Options page, then “Export” button, from the drop down menu, please select “Share-Based Payments”.
+To do so, navigate to the Cap table page, then “Export” button, from the drop down menu, please select “Share-Based Payments”.

 - From there you will be redirected to another page where you will have to input specific parameters.